AdobeDocs/commerce-events/src/pages/guides/gateway/command-reference.md

 ## aio commerce-gateway:tenant:create

-Creates a new tenant based on the settings in the specified `JSON` file in your working directory.
+Creates a new tenant based on the settings in the specified JSON `[FILE]` in your working directory.
 The `tenantId` key value in your `JSON` file determines the name for your tenant.
 For more information, see [Creating a tenant].

 ### Usage